 Give twice-baked potatoes a rest this year and try these stuffed spuds.
 Smoked salmon and cream cheese blended with lemon juice and dill are simply piped into small red potatoes.
 Leftovers are even good with eggs for breakfast. —Taste of Home Test Kitchen

 - 36 baby red potatoes (1-1/2 inches wide, about 1-1/2 pounds)

 - 1 package (8 ounces) reduced-fat cream cheese, cubed

 - 2 packages (3 ounces each) smoked salmon or lox

 - 2 tablespoons snipped fresh dill or 2 teaspoons dill weed

 - 1/8 teaspoon pepper

 - Fresh dill sprigs

-- Drain potatoes and immediately place in ice water.
-Drain and pat dry with paper towels.
-Cut a thin slice off the bottom of each potato to allow it to sit flat.
-With a melon baller, scoop out a small amount of potato (discard or save for another use).
+- Cut a thin slice off the bottom of each potato to allow them to lie flat.
+Using a melon baller, remove a small portion from the top of each potato.

-Originally published as Smoked Salmon New Potatoes in Country Woman November/December 2005, p36
+Originally published as Smoked Salmon Stuffed New Potatoes in Country Woman November/December 2005